 BEAUTIFUL QUEENS CONNECTING THROUGH CULTURE

-Toward the end of the workshop, the women and children who were wearing headwraps gathered together for a group picture.
+Toward the end of the workshop, the women and children (and even one man) who were wearing headwraps gathered together for a group picture.

 A professional photographer was on-site to take photographs of the event and the group photo.